lingtalfi/TheBar/discussions/inject-svelte-in-existing-app.md

 The **src** directory will be used to put all our source code.
-And the **dist** directory will contain the compiled version of our source code (i.e. you need to compile a svelte component before you can use it in an html page, we will see how to compile later in this document).
+And the **dist** directory will contain the compiled version of our source code.
+That's because we need to compile a svelte component before we can use it in an html page.

+We will see how to compile later in this document.

 Now let's create our svelte component.